sk365/ObsidianEncryptedCloudSync/README.md

 ## Android:
 1. Install [Termux](https://github.com/termux/termux-app) and [Termux Widget](https://github.com/termux/termux-widget)
-2. Install Cloud Service App (as Dropbox) and a Folder Sync App of your choice (as [Dropsync](https://play.google.com/store/apps/details?id=com.ttxapps.dropsync&hl=de&gl=US))
+2. Install Cloud Service App (as Dropbox) of your choice
+3. Install a Folder Sync App of your choice (as [Dropsync](https://play.google.com/store/apps/details?id=com.ttxapps.dropsync&hl=de&gl=US))
-3. On File Manager create an Obsidian_Local Folder anywhere on your device
+3. In File Manager, create a Obsidian_Local folder anywhere on your device
-4. On Folder Sync App, pair Obsidian_Local with Obsidian_Cloud on the Cloud Service App.
-Exclude pattern myvault to be synched.
+4. In the Folder Sync App, pair Obsidian_Local with Obsidian_Cloud.
+5. In the Folder Sync App settings, exclude pattern private_notes to be synched.
-5. Download toggle_droid.sh from repository to your device
+6. Download toggle_droid.sh from repository to your device
-6. adapt path to Obsidian_Local in script
+7. adapt path to Obsidian_Local in script
-7. Open Termux and enter ```mkdir .shortcuts; mv /path_to/toggle_droid.sh .shortcuts```
+8. Open Termux and enter ```mkdir .shortcuts; mv /path_to/toggle_droid.sh .shortcuts```
-8. Make script executable  ```chmod +x .shortcuts/toggle_droid.sh ```
+9. Make script executable  ```chmod +x .shortcuts/toggle_droid.sh ```
-9. Type ```7z```and install the package as instructed.
+10. Type ```7z```and install the package as instructed.
 In case mirror is down change mirror:  ```termux-change-repo```
-10. Install a Termux Widget pointing to toggle_droid.sh
+11. Install a Termux Widget pointing to toggle_droid.sh

 # Usage
 (on any device)